josh-english-2k18/knowledge-nexus/README.md

 - **Contextual insights** – `components/Sidebar.tsx` reveals descriptions, node IDs, and importance bars for selected nodes, while `App.tsx` tracks stats, file names, and state transitions (`IDLE → PARSING → VISUALIZING`).
 - **Search & highlighting** – a bottom command palette filters both nodes and relationships (min two characters) and highlights matching links via `buildLinkKey`.
 - **JSON import/export** – load prior graphs through the hidden JSON picker or export normalized snapshots via `createGraphExportSnapshot`, complete with timestamped filenames.
+- **AI Graph Reasoning Chat** – A persistent, draggable chat window (`components/AnalysisChat.tsx`) that lets you converse with Gemini 3 Flash about the graph's structure, themes, and hidden patterns.
 - **Operational feedback** – glassmorphic toasts, node/link counters, and duration measurements tell you when Gemini succeeds, when a graph is invalid, or when to retry.

 ## UI Tour